-And in some cases, your other pets and ferrets will not get along at all and will need to be kept away from each other for everyone's safety.
-Before you combine ferrets and other pets in the household, you should decide if it will be too difficult to divide your attention between your pets in the event that they do not get along.
+While your cats, and sometimes dogs, might get along with ferrets, it is still necessary to supervise all interactions closely to protect both the ferrets and the other pets.
+In some cases, pets and ferrets will not get along at all and will need to be kept away from each other for everyone's safety.
+Before you combine ferrets and other pets in the household, decide if it will be too difficult to divide your attention between your pets in the event that they do not get along.

 Ferrets and cats often get along well although it does depend on the temperaments of all involved.
-Cats will often play with ferrets and vice versa and ferrets can usually hold their own against cats.
+Cats will often play with ferrets and vice versa.
+Ferrets can usually hold their own against cats.
 There are definite exceptions though, so supervise play sessions very closely until you are assured that both your ferret and your cat will be fine (and even then you should be close by to watch over them).
 Ferrets can actually be a little tough on cats, especially kittens, so don't let a grown ferret play with a kitten without close supervision.

 Large dogs may inadvertently hurt a ferret in play, territorial dogs might snap at a ferret if the ferret gets too close to its toys or food, and any dog might instinctively react to being chased or nipped by a ferret.
-It is possible for a dog, especially a larger one, to seriously hurt a ferret on accident or just by natural dog behavior, so be cautious.
+It is possible for a dog, especially a larger one, to seriously hurt a ferret by accident or just by natural dog behavior, so be cautious.
 If there is any doubt or any sign of aggression, it is best to never have dogs and ferrets run free together.
 Make sure to keep ferrets away from your dog's food and toys.

+As a general rule (but not without exceptions) a ferret that grows up with cats or dogs is likely to get along better with them.
 Similarly, dogs and cats that grow up with ferrets are more likely to accept and play with them.
 Still, for the safety of all involved, it is a good idea to supervise interactions between ferrets and any other pet.